Skip to main content

 NORC delivers rigorous research and evaluation support to CDC.

-NORC brings expertise in public health systems issues, including workforce, agency operations, access to data, and diversity, equity, and inclusion.
+NORC brings expertise in public health systems issues, including workforce, agency operations, and access to data.
 NORC implements multiple project methodologies, including performance monitoring and planning, study design, literature reviews, data collection, data analysis, reporting, dissemination, and partner engagement.

 Our work contributes to supporting STLT infrastructure and performance, improving CDC’s accountability, and ensuring decisions are grounded in the best available research and evidence.